ihamdi/Covid-xRay-Classification/README.md

 ### Experiments:
 The [`experiment`](https://github.com/ihamdi/Covid-xRay-Classification/tree/main/configs/experiment/) folder inside [`configs`](https://github.com/ihamdi/Covid-xRay-Classification/tree/main/configs/) directory contains a template for configuring an experiment.
 The easiest way is to make a copy of [`template.yaml`](https://github.com/ihamdi/Covid-xRay-Classification/blob/main/configs/experiment/template.yaml) and edit the parameters accordingly.

 If num_classes is set to 4, then the data will be a random mix from all labels.
-Otherwise, the code will default to binary classification and the data will be 50% negative labeled images and 50% of non-negative labeled images (randomly chosen from the other 3 labels).
-The program also rejects any patient folders with more than 1 xrays to avoid training on lateral xrays.
+Otherwise, the code will default to binary classification and the data will be an equal mix of negative and non-negative labeled images (randomly chosen from the other 3 classes).
+The program also rejects any data folders with more than 1 xray files to avoid training on lateral chest xrays.

 To run the default experiment, run the following command
 ```